keto vs carnivore

 Potential for excess sodium and saturated fats

-Eating only meat products and dairy can increase sodium intake, which can lead to headaches, swelling, and kidney disease[*].
+Eating only meat products and dairy can increase sodium intake, which can lead to headaches, swelling, and kidney disease.

-You’ll also be eating more saturated fats, especially if you eat a lot of red meat.
-While fat is inherently healthy and not damaging like 20th-century diets claimed, eating an excess of saturated fat has been linked to an increase in the risk of a stroke[*].
+While fat is inherently healthy and not damaging like 20th-century diets claimed, eating an excess of saturated fat has been linked to an increase in the risk of a stroke.
+This aspect illuminates another significant difference between keto and carnivore diets, emphasizing the need for balance in your eating habits.

 Social alienation

 Nutrition aside, eating a keto carnivore diet can be socially difficult and expensive.
-It is an incredibly restrictive diet.
-You can’t even have olive oil!
+In the keto vs. carnivore debate, the latter is an incredibly restrictive diet.
+You canā€™t even have olive oil!

 This means you essentially eliminate people cooking for you, going out to eat anywhere, and it means cooking separate meals for you and your family.